Establishing how to clean a living room in the fastest and most effective way will free up more time to enjoy it.

 6. Vacuum couches, armchairs and other seating

 Next clean couches and chairs by taking off all the seat cushions and removing any large items, like pencils and spare change.
-Attach the nozzle to your vacuum and get right into the corners and crevices before switching to the upholstery attachment to do the main seat area, backs and arms of your couch.
+Attach the nozzle to your vacuum and get right into the corners and crevices before switching to the upholstery attachment to clean upholstery of the main seat area, backs and arms of your couch.

 If the covers are removable and appear grubby, it may be time to give them a clean; follow the laundry symbols on the label inside.
 Put the seat cushions back on the couch and give them a vacuum, too.
 Any light marks and dirt can often be wiped off with a damp cloth but take care not to scrub too hard, especially if your upholstery is linen or velvet, which can mark if rubbed excessively in one spot.
 Clean a leather sofa with care, too.